Dzhokhar Tsarnaev: 2013 Boston Marathon bombing and aftermath

+The 117th annual Boston Marathon was run on Patriots' Day, April 15, 2013.
+Dzhokhar Tsarnaev and his brother Tamerlan Tsarnaev used pressure cooker bombs to commit the Boston Marathon bombing on that day.
+One bomb was placed at the Boston Marathon finish line, while the other was placed outside the Forum restaurant.
+The bombs were detonated at 2:49 pm.
+The bombing killed three people and injured hundreds of others.

 Tsarnaev continued to tweet after the bombings, and sent a tweet telling the people of Boston to "stay safe".
 He returned to his university after the bombing and remained there until April 18, when the FBI released pictures of him and Tamerlan at the marathon.
 During that time, he used the college gym and slept in his dorm; his friends said that he partied with them after the attacks and looked "relaxed".